-The First International Bank was incorporated in 1972, in accordance with a decision of the then Minister if Finance, Mr. Pinchas Sapir.
-The Bank was established through the merger of two banking institutions: the Foreign Trade Bank owner of Mortgage and Development Bank (later to be known as the first international mortgage bank) and the Export Bank.
+The First International Bank (hereinafter – "the Bank") was established in 1972, in accordance with the decision of the then Minister of Finance, Mr. Pinchas Sapir.
+The business basis for the operation of the Bank was the merger of the operations of two banks – Export Bank Ltd. and the Foreign Trade Bank Ltd., which had owned Mortgage and Savings Bank Ltd. (which name was changed to First International Mortgage Bank Ltd.).

 In 1976, the Bank also acquired control of the Israeli Industrial Bank Ltd., which name was changed in 1985 to the First International Industrial Finance Bank Ltd., which in 1994 merged with the Bank.

 In 1977, Poalei Agudat Israel Bank Ltd. (hereinafter – "PAGI) was established, jointly owned by the Bank (65%) and by the Agudat Israel Federation of Labor in Israel (35%).
 In 2010, the Bank completed the acquisition of the balance of the shares in PAGI held by all other shareholders, and in 2015 PAGI merged with the Bank while maintaining the brand name PAGI – a leading brand in its field.

 In 1978 the Bank acquired control of Lemelacha Bank Ltd., the business of which including its branches, were merged proximate to the acquisition, with the business of the Bank and its employees were absorbed by the Bank.

 In 1981, FIBI-London was incorporated in London as a wholly owned subsidiary of the Bank having a banking license in England.
 FIBI-London was sold in 2014.